Guide to US Expat Taxes For Americans Living in Germany

 Self-Employed* | $400 |

-Anyone whose 2023 income met or exceeded the Income Filing Threshold must file a US tax return in 2024.
-If you are filing as Married Filing Separately, that means if you made just $5 of income in 2023, you would need to file!
+Anyone whose 2024 income met or exceeded the Income filing threshold must file a US tax return in 2025.
+If you are filing as married filing separately, that means if you made just $5 of income in 2024, you would need to file!

-Expat Tax Tip: if you are living in Germany and married to a non-US Citizen, you will probably be filing as Married Filing Separately, so you will need to file an American Tax Return from Germany if you make more than $5.
+If you live in Germany and are married to a non-US Citizen, you will probably file as married filing separately, so you will need to file an American Tax Return from Germany if you make more than $5.

 We’ve got a lot more information about tax-filing thresholds for American expats in Germany and worldwide.